jleungs/Confsave/README.md

 # Confsave
-Auto saving a cisco products running config
+Auto saving a cisco products running config, tested on Linux and mac